s-clausen/cecher/README.md

 ### Lazy-Exact Implementation

 The Cecher falls back on exact computations when flat simplices exist or when minimal circumspheres of simplices have coinciding radii.
-On most 'real world data' all operations utilize the interval arithmetic (double-precision float) type.
+On most 'real world data' all operations utilize the interval arithmetic (double-precision) type.

 ### Dependencies